pixijs/pixijs.com/src/data/pixi.js.md

 	/** @param renderer - The renderer this System works for. */ constructor(renderer: Renderer);
 	/**
-	 * Creates an HTMLImageElement from a display object or texture.
+	 * Creates an IImage from a display object or texture.
 	 * @param options - Options for creating the image, or the target to extract
-	 * @returns Promise that resolves with the generated HTMLImageElement
+	 * @returns Promise that resolves with the generated IImage
 	 * @example
 	 * ```ts
 	 * // Basic usage with a sprite